-Marine Atlantic had originally estimated the vessel would be back in service early this week but it now says it needs more time to complete the repairs.
+The company had originally estimated that the vessel would be back in service early this week but it now says it needs more time to complete the repairs.

-“There has been a tremendous amount of effort by internal and external technical resources over the past several days; however, the generator is still experiencing a mechanical issue,” the statement said.
+“There has been a tremendous amount of effort by internal and external technical resources over the past several days; however, the generator is still experiencing a mechanical issue,” said the statement.

-Marine Atlantic also apologized for the disruption of service.
+Marine Atlantic also apologized the continued disruption of service.

 “We appreciate the understanding of our customers and we sincerely apologize for this service interruption,” wrote Don Barnes, vice-president of customer experience.

 “Our employees are working with our customers to minimize impact to their travel plans.”

 Until The Highlanders returns to service Marine Atlantic will be modifying its scheduled service.